jasonschreib/DataWranglingWithPython-LanguageModels/README.md

 Section 2: Transforming Data

 Getting data into a useable format is often most important part of the machine learning process.
-For an n-gram model, this means taking our list of words and creating our list of n-grams, provided the value for n n.
+For an n-gram model, this means taking our list of words and creating our list of n-grams, provided the value for n.

 TODO: Implement get_ngrams(), which takes a list of words and the size of the grams and returns a list of tuples, where each tuple is a gram.